Starburst Hive connector#

 hive.security=starburst

-Credential pass-through is available for read operations and INSERT INTO statements with Azure AD.
-To use Azure Active Directory (AD) with credential pass-through, you must include the following configuration in the config.properties file:
+To use Microsoft Entra ID with credential pass-through, you must include the following configuration in the config.properties file:

 http-server.authentication.oauth2.scopes=https://storage.azure.com/user_impersonation,openid